pletzer/python-oop-novice/_episodes/04-decorators.md

 It doesn't make sense to take the sum of a string (or more precisely, to add the individual characters together), so this also fails.

-One way to fix this is to signal that this shouldn't happen is to mark `side_lengths` as private by renaming it to `_side_lengths`.
+One way to signal that this shouldn't happen is to mark `side_lengths` as private by renaming it to `_side_lengths`.
 However, this removes some potentially useful functionality&mdash;it would definitely be useful for a user of the class to be able to read the